blessinvarkey/musings/README.md

-# Participatory Design - Artificial Intelligence and other things
+# Participatory Design, Artificial Intelligence and other things

 ## Blog